 Students who do not meet deadlines must be prepared to cover University fees through personal resources until which time financial aid can be fully processed, awarded, and funded.

 Students whose financial aid is not posted in time are encouraged to sign up for a Housing Installment Payment Plan (HIPP) and a Tuition Installment Payment Plan (TIPP) online in myCI to reduce payments required out-of-pocket prior to the funding of financial aid.
 Students are responsible to pay any amounts due on payment due dates until your account is paid in full.
 Students must check their account information through myCI to determine if financial aid has been applied.

 Q: Will I receive regular billing statements regarding payment amounts and designated due dates? [top]

 A: NO. It is the responsibility of the student to make necessary payment(s) by the published payment deadlines as outlined on the Student Business Services website and in the HIPP and TIPP.
 Late payments are subject to a $25 late fee and the placement of a hold on university records and services.
 Further, it is the responsibility of the student to check their myCI account regularly to remain up-to-date on their student account status.

 Q: Can I choose my roommate for next year? [top]

 A: You may request a roommate.
 We make every possible effort to place students with mutual requests.
 If both students do not request each other, then the request will not be honored.
-Roommate preferences are made via your on-line housing application.
-Roommate requests can be made after the initial submission of your housing application, but must be submitted 10 days prior to the assignment dates noted above to be considered.
+Roommate preferences are made via your online housing application.
+Roommate requests can be made after the initial submission of your housing application, but must be submitted by the deadline to be considered.
 Please keep in mind the following important requirements when making a roommate request: